 Mediation forces couples to explore mutually-beneficial solutions, including remedies outside the boundaries of court authority.
 For example, couples can come up with their own, creative divisions of property and debt that are tax-wise for their own situation, but not necessarily something a court would order.

 Counseling is the key to lessening emotional harm to children.
-Ask your attorney for referrals to a good child therapist.
+Most family law attorneys will be able to provide referrals to a good child therapist.